CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Bonding-Link-Aggregation.md

 ```

 {{%notice note%}}
-Symmetric hashing is enabled by default.
-Make sure that the settings for the source IP (`lag_hash_config.sip`) and destination IP (`lag_hash_config.dip`) fields match, and that the settings for  the source port (`lag_hash_config.sport`) and destination port (`lag_hash_config.dport`) fields match; otherwise symmetric hashing is disabled automatically.
+Cumulus Linux enables symmetric hashing by default.
+Make sure that the settings for the source IP (`lag_hash_config.sip`) and destination IP (`lag_hash_config.dip`) fields match, and that the settings for the source port (`lag_hash_config.sport`) and destination port (`lag_hash_config.dport`) fields match; otherwise symmetric hashing disables automatically.
 You can disable symmetric hashing manually in the `/etc/cumulus/datapath/traffic.conf` file by setting `symmetric_hash_enable = FALSE`.
 {{%/notice%}}

-You can set a unique hash seed for each switch to help avoid hash polarization.
+You can set a unique hash seed for each switch to avoid hash polarization.
 See {{<link url="Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP#configure-a-hash-seed-to-avoid-hash-polarization" text="Configure a Hash Seed to Avoid Hash Polarization">}}.

 ## Create a Bond